30+ Cottage Flowers To Grow And Love

 Peonies

-Are you looking for a flower with dramatic, over the top blooms?
+Are you looking for a flower with lovely fragrance and oversized blooms?
 Look no further than peonies!
-It’s no secret that we love this showy flower.
-Fragrant and flamboyant, peonies add charm, drama and beauty.
-Peonies bloom in late spring and make an excellent cutting flower for the cottage garden.
+These showy flowers make a beautiful spring focal point for cottage styled gardens.
+Peonies bloom in late spring and make an excellent cutting flower for the cottage gardens.

 Lupine

-Often found naturally on mountainsides and fields, lupine are a unique, stunning wildflower that add height and beauty to your flower beds.
+Often found naturally on mountainsides and fields, lupine are a stunning wildflower that add height to your flower beds.
 Pair Lupine with other wildflowers, such as daisies and phlox for a lovely summer wildflower feel.

-Lupine have a romantic look when planted in clumps, stagger the colors (available in the rainbow) for added drama around your home.
-Lupine are hardy and can withstand cooler season gardens, making them a favorite in states with moderate climates.
+Lupine have a romantic look when planted in clumps, stagger the colors for added drama around your home.

 Dahlias